 It's fair to say that when you're part of the Royal Family, things are done a little differently.
 And even death is no exception.

-So you won't be shocked to learn that each senior member has an assigned code name for when the eventual does happen, and the news needs to be broken between household members, family and the military before it becomes public knowledge.
+As we reel from the sad news of Prince Philip's death at the age of 99, you perhaps won't be shocked to learn that each senior member has an assigned code name for when the eventual does happen, and the news needs to be broken between household members, family and the military before it becomes public knowledge.

 Menai Bridge is the name of a suspension bridge in Wales, and as Charles is the Prince of Wales, it makes sense.

 But you might be interested to learn that every code name when it comes to death, is that of a bridge - mostly for simplicity.
 Outside of that, there are a couple of other names on the palace radar, however.
 These are mostly used for Royal visits, holidays abroad, and generally keeping the family safe when discussing them over hackable radio systems.

 So, let's take a look at the Royal Family's code names that are used in the event of a royal family death or emergency...

 As the most senior member of the Royal Family, Her Majesty the Queen has a few different code names.
 When she's going out and about, it's of the upmost importance for the police and military to keep her safe, and for that - she's known as Sharon.